 In determining an entity’s gross sales/receipts, the Department will look at the business as a whole (rather than each individual location), and a single payment will be issued to a qualifying business even if its tax returns include multiple locations.
 Note that qualifying businesses receiving forgivable loans under the federal Payroll Protection Program (PPP) are NOT precluded from receiving these payments.

 The Department will notify potentially eligible businesses by e-mail, or by letter for those businesses without an email on file.
 The business will be asked to complete a pre-award certification form to verify its eligibility and agree to the program’s terms.
 Once the certification form has been completed and eligibility confirmed, the Department will issue the payment either by direct deposit (if this information is already saved in the Department’s TNTAP system) or by check.
 State officials have encouraged businesses to make sure their mailings addresses are correct at https://www.tntap.tn.gov/eservices.

 The Department has indicated that the funds should be used to respond to the financial disruption stemming from COVID-19 and cannot be used for payment of tax liabilities to a government agency.
 By accepting the funds, a business acknowledges that it is subject to potential audit or other verification by the Department regarding the qualification for and use of the funds.
 Funds are subject to recapture if these requirements are not met, so businesses are strongly advised to keep adequate records demonstrating how the funds are spent.

-Further details will be published by the Department of Revenue in the coming days.
-For now, the Department of Revenue has issued Frequently Asked Questions regarding the Program on its webpage at https://www.tn.gov/revenue/tennessee-business-relief-program.html.
+The Department of Revenue has issued Frequently Asked Questions and other helpful guidance regarding the Program on its webpage at https://www.tn.gov/revenue/tennessee-business-relief-program.html.

 The following businesses are eligible for relief funds and were included in the initial June 2 announcement: